Education in India

 Scientist - How to become a Scientist

-Job profile of a scientist basically involves planning, conducting and analyzing various experiments either with a goal to develop new products (life saving medicines and consumer able goods etc.) processes or commercial applications or to widen scientific knowledge of the various existing process and phenomenon in general.
+Job profile of a scientist basically involves planning, conducting and analyzing various experiments either with a goal to develop new products (life-saving medicines and consumer able goods etc.) processes or commercial applications or to widen scientific knowledge of the various existing process and phenomenon in general.

 Besides doing the research work in commercial or government laboratories, hospitals and higher education institutions on an individual basis, various scientists are involved in grouped research activities as a part of a larger team involved in some scientific research to find the solution to unexplored complex phenomena.
-To get the reviews and inputs scientist community disseminate information to their professional colleagues.
+To get the reviews and inputs scientist community to disseminate information to their professional colleagues.
 This is done at international conferences or through the publication of research papers and presentations from time to time during their research activity.
-This make the attendance of these professionals at various academic and science conferences across the world as an integral part of their job profile, rather than an additional activity.
+This makes the attendance of these professionals at various academic and science conferences across the world as an integral part of their job profile, rather than an additional activity.

 Young and energetic people with desire and capacity for hard work can get money, fame and above all job satisfaction in this profession.